grafana/alloy/docs/sources/reference/components/otelcol.processor.resourcedetection.md

 * `openshift`
 * `kubernetes_node`

-`env` is the only detector that is not configured through a River block.
+`env` is the only detector that is not configured through a block.
 The `env` detector reads resource information from the `OTEL_RESOURCE_ATTRIBUTES` environment variable.
 This variable must be in the format `<key1>=<value1>,<key2>=<value2>,...`, the details of which are currently pending confirmation in the OpenTelemetry specification.

-If a detector other than `env` is needed, you can customize it with the relevant River block.
+If a detector other than `env` is needed, you can customize it with the relevant block.
 For example, you can customize the `ec2` detector with the [ec2][] block.
 If you omit the [ec2][] block, the defaults specified in the [ec2][] block documentation are used.